 We definitely wanted to use the USDA Organic Seal on our labels, but were limited by the fact that there are no organic pectins available, which of course is an essential ingredient in our jams and jellies.
 Since pectins are organic compliant, and we use far less than 5% in our formulas, we went the ” 95% organic” route.

 Our next step was developing the recipes that not only met organic requirements, but also met our high quality standards.
 Decisions were made not just on what flavors we felt would be the most desirable, but also what ingredients were available in organic form and were available in bulk quantities.
-The list started out long, but eventually was whittled down to four flavors, two sweet and two savory jams:
+Our list started out small but over the past couple of years we have expanded our flavors and categories to include 15 products to date.
+You can view our entire selection here and check back as we continue to add more with each product launch!

 For more information about organic products in general, including inspection and certification information, we recommend that you visit this website.